 Mark takes out a car loan at a 7.00% p.a. rate for a five-year period.
 Using a car loan calculator, he sees that he will pay $396 in monthly repayments, and will pay a total of $3,761 in interest over the course of the loan term.

-Steve, who takes on dealer finance, sees that he’ll have repayments of $283 over the term of his loan.
+Steve, who takes on dealer finance at the same rate, sees that he’ll have monthly repayments of $297 over the term of his loan.
 He’ll be borrowing the same amount of money, but his residual balloon payment of $5,000 means he’ll only be charged interest on $15,000, resulting in lower ongoing repayments.

 Mark continues to pay $396 every month and at the end of the five years pays his car out in full.
 His repayments total $23,761 for his original $20,000 vehicle purchase.
 Steve makes lower ongoing repayments of $283, but when it comes to the end of his five-year loan term he’s responsible for paying $5,000.